 The island on the south side of Chicago.

-Baseline seeks to uncover and visualize this history, in turn advocating for the restoration of equitable courts for everyone.
-Rooted in the belief that design should not exist in isolation from real-world issues, Baseline blends urban issues with creative practice.
-Each initiative under Baseline is grounded in deep research, historical, social, or spatial, resulting in work that spark conversations about urban life.
+The project seeks to uncover and visualize history, in turn advocating for the restoration of equitable courts for every race and ethnicity.
+Inspired by the belief that design should not exist in isolation from real-world issues, Baseline blends urban issues with creative practice.
+Each initiative under Baseline is grounded in deep research, historical, social, or spatial, resulting in work that sparks conversations about urban life.

 Category